All of the information you need in order to apply for the Sixth Form can be found under this section of the website.

 An opportunity for external students to find out more about the Sixth Form and discuss their application with a senior member of staff.
 Students will then receive a conditional offer of a place.

 |25 - 27 June 2019:||Sixth

 This is a three-day programme, which includes information about Sixth Form life, taster A Level sessions, the setting of preparatory work and an introduction to Higher Education, including a visit to a university.

 Staff will be available on this day to provide further information and advice prior to the finalising of students’ Sixth Form course choices.

 Students in the Sixth Form will typically take 3 A Level subjects and the Extended Project Qualification (EPQ).
 The EPQ is highly valued by Universities and employers and is equivalent to half of an A Level.
 These are two year linear courses with examinations only at the end of Year 13.

 Particularly able students who wish to take four full A Levels will have their requests considered on an individual basis.
+Typically this will be for students opting for Further Mathematics.
 They will have to meet a higher entry requirement and demonstrate a particular talent in one or more subject areas as well as the potential to cope with the additional workload.